Galatolol/market_heatmap/README.md

 ## About

-Tool to generate heatmaps of stock markets from 18xx games.
+A tool for generating heatmaps of stock markets from 18xx games.
 Inspired by the 1849's market heatmap (see `examples/source_picture.jpg`).

 The formula for Δ% (relative delta) is as follows: